radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

    3. Kubernetes role which defines the accesses this pod can have
    4. Kubernetes role binding which binds the role to the service account
    5. Kubernetes service if the container has ports. since the pod has to communicates with an azure resource (sqlserver), Applications RP also creates a managed identity, assigns appropriate roles so that it can query the DB.
-It is able to do this, since it has access to user's Azure credentials.
+It is able to do this since it has access to user's Azure credentials.
-6. UCP gets a PUT request (creation request) for SQL Server DB from Deployment Engine
+6. UCP gets SQL Server DB creation request from Deployment Engine
 7. UCP forwards the request to create SQL server DB to Applications RP
-8. Applications RP communicates with OCI registry, downloads the recipe for creation of SQLServer DB.
+8. Applications RP communicates with OCI registry, downloads the bicep recipe for creating SQLServer DB.
 9. RP then sends a request to UCP for deploying the bicep recipe and also stores information about it in its datastore.
 10. UCP requests DE to deploy the SQL Server DB.